 The Pioneer Woman does this by providing ample recipes on her website.
 You can try out her recipes, see if your family likes the food, if the portions are big enough, how time intensive the recipes are, and if the ingredients are readily available in your area, all before buying a cookbook.
 When a new cookbook comes out, people already know if it will solve their problems and what they will be getting.

-Marketing which doesn’t respect time and attention will almost always fail.
+If you don’t respect time and attention in email marketing it will almost always fail.
 Honor the access they have given you to their inbox with valuable content that speaks to their pain point.

 The newsletter for marketers who want to make better use of their data.

 Sign up for our newsletter to get first-party data marketing tips and strategies, delivered straight to your inbox.